gtechsltn/mvc-fastfood-order-net8-Dapper-Serialog/README.md

 - Customer Account Management: Allows customers to view and update their profile information.
 - Shopping Cart Management: Enables customers to add items to their shopping carts, view the cart contents, and remove items.
 - Order Placement: Facilitates the process of placing orders securely.
+- Validation: Utilizes Data Annotations for input validation to ensure proper data integrity.
+- Configuration: Email sender credentials can be configured via the appsettings.json file.
+- Logging: Integrated Serialog functionality to capture errors and information.
+- Dependency Injection: Utilizes dependency injection to manage and inject services.
+- Dapper for Data Access: Utilizes Dapper for efficient data access.
+- SerialLog for Logging: Implements logging functionalities using SerialLog.

 ## Setup